Occupyig-Mars/Corona-dector/README.md

 # Corona-dector
- Itsa web app that lets you know if you have corona
+ Its a web app that lets you know if you have corona Built with Flask it uses a specail algo to detect corona